alecgunny/alecgunny.github.io/_pages/about.md

 ---
 permalink: /
-title: "Alec Gunny Personal Site"
+title: "Alec Gunny"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to Alec Gunny's personal site!
+Welcome to my personal site!